CinderZhang/DRIVER-PhilosophyBigPicture/SFEPD-DRIVER_Two_Pager.md

 # **SFEPD x DRIVER: A Practical Path to Teaching Financial Decision-Making**

-"In 1998, I founded SFEPD because too many people—especially first-generation college students—learn critical financial skills too late, if at all." - Dr. Theodore R. Daniels, Founder & President of SFEPD
+*"In 1998, I founded SFEPD because too many people—especially first-generation college students—learn critical financial skills too late, if at all." - Dr. Theodore R. Daniels, Founder & President of SFEPD*

-*I then consulted AI on what Dr. Theodore R. Daniels might say about this opportunity today:*

-*"Today, AI represents the same inflection point: those who master AI-enhanced financial decision-making early will unlock unprecedented economic mobility."*
+**"Today, AI represents the same inflection point.
+What is Dr. Theodore R. Daniels' vision for the future?"**
 ---

 # **WHY DRIVER™**

 **DRIVER-AI™** stands for the AI augmented problem solving system: **D**efine → **R**epresent → **I**mplement → **V**erify → **E**volve → **R**eflect

-## **1. Students Already Understand Financial Literacy.
+## **1. Students Understand Financial Literacy.
 What They Lack Is Analytical Capability.**

-Across the country, with SFEPD's financial literacy program,students can explain compound interest, debt payoff strategies, diversification, and credit factors.
+Across the country, with SFEPD's financial literacy program, students can explain compound interest, debt payoff strategies, diversification, and credit factors.
 But they struggle to:

 * analyze their own financial data in a structured way
 * compare multiple scenarios quickly